next-exp/sw-docs/docs/source/isaura.rst

 The final step of the *Paolina* algorithm includes the computation of the ``ovlp_blob_energy`` (“*overlap blob energy*”) variable: in short tracks it is common to have **overlapping blobs**, i.e. blobs that share some of their hits [#]_.
-In these cases, the ``eblobi`` variables become meaningless, since the energy of these hits would contribute to both blobs.
-As a matter of fact, one could realize that ``eblob1 = eblob2 = ovlp_blob_energy = energy`` for a point-like (or very short) event, which is incoherent, since the relationship: ``(eblob1+eblob2) < energy`` should be satisfied.
-Therefore, it will be interesting to reject this type of events during the posterior analysis in case the blob energy distributions want to be studied.
+In these cases, the ``eblobi`` variables become meaningless, since the energy of these hits would contribute to both blobs [#]_.
+Therefore, it will be interesting to reject this type of events during the posterior analysis in case the blob energy distributions are intented to be exploited.
 Owing to the fact that the aforementioned variable is defined as the total amount of energy of these shared hits, a selection of ``ovlp_blob_energy = 0`` will get rid of the corresponding events easily.

  .. image:: images/isaura/RunVI_b_evt_1720keV_XYZ.jpg
    :width: 1200

-The XY (d), XZ (e) and YZ (f) projections of devonvoluted hits, along with the blobs computed with this algortihm, for the same event as the one shown before (in the voxelization plot) can be seen above.
+The XY (d), XZ (e) and YZ (f) projections of deconvoluted hits, along with the blobs computed with this algortihm, for the same event as the one shown before (in the voxelization plot) can be seen above.
 This image illustrates how the blobs seem to be computed perfectly.
 According to our reconstruction, it corresponds to a clear single-electron event (background), due to the noticeable difference between the energy of its blobs: ``eblob1`` = 755 keV, whereas ``eblob2`` = 104 keV.

 `Isaura` comprises the last step within the NEXT reconstruction chain.
 Therefore, after it, we have access to all the relevant information to perform the analysis.
 This information is finally stored in different tables, as the :ref:`Output <Isaura output>` subsection indicates.